railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_workflow.rst

 Role definition is done in :menuselection:`Administration --> Users --> Roles Structure --> Define Roles`, the same way you define groups, except that roles can be hierarchical: a parent role has the same influence as all of its child roles (for example, the sales director would be able to do all of the things that have been defined for a sales person, as well as anything defined specifically for the sales director group, if the sales director has been made a parent of the sales group).

-Once the roles have been defined, you can add them into the workflow transitions using the Role field.
+Once the roles have been defined, you can add them into the workflow transitions using the :guilabel:`Role` field.
 This means that users who have the required role can make the transitions in the workflow, which enable them to pass from one activity to another (for example confirming an order or an invoice).